uberscott/disney-lean-back/README.md

 lean-back
 ```

 A Window should popup.
 It might remain blue for a while then tiles will begin to appear.
-If the window doesn't show ask yourself if you have been good your whole live and if you are truly worthy of a quality lean back experience before pointing the finger at any developers that may or may not have messed up.
+If the window doesn't show ask yourself if you have been good your whole life and if you are truly worthy of a quality lean back experience before pointing the finger at any developers that may or may not have messed up.

 ### USING THE APP
 You can 'do stuff' using one of the many enumerated keys on the keyboard: